A sidewalk delivery robot driving down a footpath

 In production systems, machine learning is used to train models to make predictions that are used in the system.
 In some systems, those predictions are the very core of the system, whereas in others they provide only an auxiliary feature.

-In the transcription service startup from the previous chapter, machine learning provides the very core functionality of the system that converts uploaded audio files into text.
+In the transcription service start-up from the previous chapter, machine learning provides the very core functionality of the system that converts uploaded audio files into text.
 Yet, to turn the model into a product, many other (usually non-ML) parts are needed, such as (a) a user interface to create user accounts, upload audio files, and show results, (b) a data storage and processing infrastructure to queue and store transcriptions and process them at scale, (c) a payment service, and (d) monitoring infrastructure to ensure the system is operating within expected parameters.

 An architectural diagram of a transcription service with boxes representing internal components user interface, user accounts, audio upload, playment, database, clould processing, logging, monitoring, and speech recognition, where speech recognition is highlighted as the only ML component.
 The system's interaction with the environment is illustrated with arrows outside the system.

-Architecture sketch of a transcription system, illustrating the central ML component for speech recognition and many non-ML components.
+An architecture sketch of a transcription system, illustrating the central ML component for speech recognition and many non-ML components.

 At the same time, many traditional software systems use machine learning for some extra “add-on” functionality.
 For example, a traditional end-user tax software product may add a module to predict the audit risk for a specific customer, a word processor may add a better grammar checker, a graphics program may add smart filters, and a photo album application may automatically tag friends.
 In all these cases, machine learning is added as an often relatively small component to provide some added value to an existing system.